tlswg/tls13-spec/draft-ietf-tls-tls13.md

 hash, i.e., just the handshake hash at this point.

 In previous versions of TLS, the verify_data was always 12 octets long.
-In the current version of TLS, it is the size of the HMAC output for the Hash used for the handshake.
+In TLS 1.3, it is the size of the HMAC output for the Hash used for the handshake.

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.

-Any records following a 1-RTT Finished message MUST be encrypted under the application traffic key.
+Any records following a 1-RTT Finished message MUST be encrypted under the appropriate application traffic key as described in {{updating-traffic-keys}}.
 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.

+## End of Early Data

+%%% Updating Keys

+       struct {} EndOfEarlyData;

+If the server sent an "early_data" extension, the client MUST send an EndOfEarlyData message after receiving the server Finished.
+If the server does not send an "early_data" extension, then the client MUST NOT send an EndOfEarlyData message.
+This message indicates that all 0-RTT application_data messages, if any, have been transmitted and that the following records are protected under handshake traffic keys.
+Servers MUST NOT send this message and clients receiving it MUST terminate the connection with an "unexpected_message" alert.
+This message is encrypted under keys derived from the client_early_traffic_secret.

 ## Post-Handshake Messages

 TLS also allows other messages to be sent after the main handshake.
-These messages use a handshake content type and are encrypted under the application traffic key.
+These messages use a handshake content type and are encrypted under the appropriate application traffic key.

-Handshake messages sent after the handshake MUST NOT be interleaved with other record types.
-That is, if a message is split over two or more handshake records, there MUST NOT be any other records between them.

-### New Session Ticket Message {#NewSessionTicket}
+### New Session Ticket Message {#NSTMessage}

 At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
 This message creates a pre-shared key